 Video calls are likely to be most effective for injury claims in personal insurance - for B2C customers.
 However, commercial insurance for B2B clients constitutes a relevant use case, too.

-2. Property & mobility claims
+2. Property and mobility claims

 The same use case for video calling applies to property claims in both personal and commercial insurance: the claims adjuster can be shown the damage via video, instead of having to visit B2C or B2B clients on-site.